pypa/packaging.python.org/source/deployment.rst

 PyPI mirrors and caches
 =======================

-Mirroring or caching of PyPI can be used to speed up local package installation, allow offline work, handle corporate firewalls or just plain Internet flakiness.
+Mirroring or caching of PyPI can be used to speed up local distribution installation, allow offline work, handle corporate firewalls or just plain Internet flakiness.